Thank you for considering donation to the Humanity Gifts Registry of Pennsylvania.

 - PCOM Residency Programs

-Along with different academic programs, there are also many academic related clubs
+Along with different academic programs, many academic-related clubs on campus wish

-on campus who wish to further their education such as Surgery Club, Neurosurgery Club,
+to further their education, such as Surgery Club, Neurosurgery Club, Emergency Medicine

-Emergency Medicine Club, etc. We also host many outreach workshops which benefit surrounding
+Club, etc. We also host many outreach workshops which benefit surrounding high school

 What costs are associated with a donation?

-HGR pays $100 toward the cost of transporting a body from the place of death, by a
+HGR pays $100 for transporting a body from the place of death, by a licensed funeral

 How long will it take until my remains are returned to my family?